syncfusion-content/xamarin-docs/Xamarin/SfChart/working_with_data's.md

 Another way is to assign a collection of custom objects to the ItemsSource property.
 In this case, you need to set the XBindingPath and YBindingPath properties of chart series with the property names of the custom object which contains the x-value/category and y-value respectively.

 N> While using custom objects, XBindingPath property is required for all types of chart series.
 You need to set YBindingPath property only for the XyDataSeries types which needs single y-value for a data point.
 For example, Line, Spline, Column, Bar, Pie etc.  For BubbleSeries type, you need to set both YBindingPath and Size properties since it requires two y-values to plot a single bubble data point.
-For RangeColumn Series type, you need to set both High and Low properties since it requires two y-values to plot a single range column data point.
 In the case of financial series types like Candle and HiloOpenClose, which requires four y-values for a single data point, you need to set High, Low, Open and Close properties with the property names of custom objects which contains respective values.

 {% highlight c# %}
 [C#]